marinegenomicslab/mglwebsite.github.io/content/publication/portnoy-complex-gafftop-2024/index.md

 ---
-title: Complex patterns of genetic population structure in the mouthbrooding marine catfish, textitBagre marinus , in the Gulf of Mexico and U.S. Atlantic
+title: Complex patterns of genetic population structure in the mouthbrooding marine catfish, Bagre marinus, in the Gulf of Mexico and U.S. Atlantic
 authors:
 - David S. Portnoy
 - Shannon J. O'Leary